gorbagana-dev/gorbagana-gitbook/intro/faq.md

 ### Is there a $GOR token on Gorbagana?

-While we are in the development stage, the $GOR token on Testnet/Devnet have any value as these networks are for development purposes only.
+While we are in the development stage, the $GOR token on Testnet/Devnet does not have any value as these networks are for development purposes only.

 ### What is the plan for the $GOR token?